 This involves a tearing of the muscles that help us rotate our shoulder and arm in and out.
 It can cause a pain or tingling sensation in the shoulder or down the arm.

 Another common injury is a torn labrum, which is the cartilage that lines and reinforces the ball and socket joint of the shoulder.
 The labrum contributes to shoulder stability.
 When torn, this can lead to partial or complete shoulder dislocation.

 “Oftentimes, that can be injured with an instability episode from a fall – either from a height or a traction injury where someone’s trying to hold on to a rope, like in watersports with skiing and wakeboarding,” Dr. Watson explains.
 “We’ve also had a few patients with injuries around the water just getting in and out of a boat at the dock, where they have that outstretched arm to catch themselves.”

 Other common sports injuries

 Just like the other common summer injuries listed above, treatment for shoulder injuries varies based on the severity, ranging from rest and physical therapy to cortisone injections or surgery.

-No one wants to get injured and putting a pause on summer fun is also not ideal.
+No one wants to get injured, as putting a pause on summer fun is also not ideal.
 So, both Dr. Watson and Dr. Koch recommend warming up and stretching before any physical activity.
-They say this is the best way to help prevent these summer injuries from happening.
+They say this is the best way to help prevent the most common sports injuries from happening.

-If you’re injured, we are here to help.
-Learn about the orthopedics and sports medicine services we offer at Bon Secours.
+If you get injured, we are here to help.
+Learn about the orthopedics and sports medicine services we provide at Bon Secours.